 If you find something you are dissatisfied with, look for a solution, find the positive.

 If you have unproductive feelings, acknowledge them and then visualize putting them in a balloon and floating it out the window – gone!

 You now have a clear start for visualizing an improved life.
-Visualizing is the next part of this habit ‘stack’ – a 10-minute time slot – a small investment for the overall outcome.
+Visualizing is the next part of this habit ‘stack’ – a 10-minute time slot perhaps – a small investment for the overall outcome.